 Summer rolls are one of my favorite ways to include more veggies into our diet, while keeping it simple, light and healthy.
-These vietnamese summer rolls are made with rice paper filled with whatever you like – chicken, shrimp, vegetables or even fruit.
-They are flavourful and crunchy, and if you make a tasty dipping sauce, you’ve got yourself a delicious meal in no time at all!
+These Vietnamese summer rolls are made with rice paper filled with whatever you like – chicken, shrimp, vegetables or even fruit.
+They are flavorful and crunchy, and if you make a tasty dipping sauce, you’ve got yourself a delicious meal in no time at all!

-How to Make A Summer Roll – Tips
+Summer Roll Tips

 Rolling your summer rolls can take a little practice but trust me, you’ll be wrapping them up like a pro in no time!
 Here are a few tips to get you started:

-- Don’t over soak the wrapper.
-You just need to place them in a pan of water, and flip them once to make sure both sides are soaked in water.
+Don’t over soak the wrapper – You just need to place them in a pan of water, and flip them once to make sure both sides are soaked in water.
 Take them out in 10 seconds.
 Anymore than that, and your rice paper will get too soggy and difficult to handle.

-- If you’re gentle with the paper it won’t stick to your surfaces but it WILL stick to itself so be careful with it, and lay it down before it’s fully soft.
+Watch Where It Sticks – If you’re gentle with the paper it won’t stick to your surfaces but it WILL stick to itself so be careful with it, and lay it down before it’s fully soft.

-- Have all your toppings chopped and ready to go for speedy rolling!
+Prep First – Have all your toppings chopped and ready to go for speedy rolling!

-- It’s important to wrap them tightly so that when you cut them the filling doesn’t just fall out.
+Keep It Tight – It’s important to wrap them tightly so that when you cut them the filling doesn’t just fall out.
 Think of them like a tightly wrapper burrito.

-- Don’t over-stuff your wrapper, keep at least an inch margin around all sides so that you have plenty of room to roll.
+Less Is More – Don’t over-stuff your wrapper, keep at least an inch margin around all sides so that you have plenty of room to roll.

 - 1 cucumber, peeled and cut into thin strips

-- 1 large avocado, peeled and cut into slices
+- 1 avocado, (large) peeled and cut into slices

 - 1/4 head purple cabbage, chopped or shredded